wendymiyazaki/portfolio/README.md

 avg_rgb        | numeric   | Average RGB value = (R + G + B)/3
 color_shade    | factor    | Grouped color category based on avg_rgb: dark,
                            | medium, or light

+## Purpose of This Repository
+This repository showcases the full workflow from raw data to processed results,
+including:
+- Cleaning and standardizing raw field data
+- Extracting and analyzing quantitative color metrics
+- Creating a spatial map of capture sites
+- Producing a complete Quarto report that integrates all analyses

 ## Author
 Wendy Miyazaki